pabloariasal/pabloariasal.github.io/_drafts/git_worktrees.md

 ---
 layout: post
-title: Understanding git worktree
+title: Understanding Git Worktrees
 ---

-# Understanding git worktree
+# Understanding Git Worktrees

 Even though extremely useful, git worktree remains an obscure and poorly understood git feature.
 In this post we will explore git worktrees and showcase how they can improve your git workflow, for example for managing your dotfiles.